 What about when your child is reaching for cookies to add to the cart?
 Try to highlight that it is okay to have special treats every so often.
 But there are better choices, like fruits, vegetables, or low-fat yogurt to have on a daily basis.

-While preparing the meal, involve your child.
+While preparing meals, involve your child.
 Even young children can take part, whether it be putting lettuce in a bowl or putting bread on the table.
-Older children can take the lead in cooking the main dish.
+Older children can take the lead in cooking the main dish and help with meal planning.

 You can emphasize the importance of fitness in your child’s life in many ways, for example: